Kosmokleaner/DirectXShaderCompilerWiki/Language-Versions.md

-Just like DirectX Shader Compiler supports multiple [[Shader Models]] that evolve over time to reflect hardware capabilities, so does it support multiple language versions.
+Just like DirectX Shader Compiler supports multiple [[Shader Model]] that evolve over time to reflect hardware capabilities, so does it support multiple language versions.
 Language versions are typically named after the year of their release, and will occasionally be required to address features of specific shader models (for example, new primitive data types).

 Additions of new intrinsics are typically considered shader model revisions, unless they also affect the type system.